 7. Head still upside down, “scrunch in” gel from the ends to the scalp, really squeezing to ensure the gel really gets in there.
 Also run your hands through your hair at the back/base and crown in case your squeezing doesn’t reach that hair as much.
 This is important for getting clumpy, not frizzy, curls.

 *If you’re going to air-dry your hair and your hair already has some gel in it from a previous day, use none or just a little additional gel when scrunching.

-8. Head still upside down, scrunch from ends to scalp with microfiber towel, much the same way as you applied gel, to remove excess product and water.
+8. Head still upside down, scrunch from ends to scalp with microfiber or t-shirt towel, much the same way as you applied gel, to remove excess product and water.

 9. Flip head right side up … to find clumpy curls with volume already, even at the crown.
 Arrange it a bit, lightly, so that your hair is parted like you prefer.

 10. Apply styling taffy to ends and crown, also “scrunching in”, for a bit more texture, shine, and curl definition. (optional)